 “I should have.
 But only since I—since I left, have things became clearer to me.
 I came to realize you never wanted to know me better—just as you don’t want to know Curtis better.”

 “That’s absurd!
-We talk everyday,” insisted the Pastor.
+Curtis and I talk everyday,” insisted the Pastor.

 “About the ministry, not about him!
 Oh, Desmond, can’t you see?
 Curtis has tried so hard to live up to your expectations.
 He says what he thinks you want him to say.
 He's afraid to be open and honest with you.
 He thinks you will be critical of him.
 Besides, you have to do more than talk to really get to know someone.
 You have to be involved in their life.
 Think back, Desmond: Who taught Curtis to ride a bicycle?
 I did, not you.
 Just like I taught him to play baseball because you weren’t around.
 I went sledding with him and taught him to ice skate.
 And where were you the nights I helped him with homework and listened to his bedtime prayers?
 Oh, his prayers!
 They were so sweet, so honest, so innocent, so from the heart!
 But you were never there to hear them.
 You were never there to share in his joys and his sorrows, his dreams and his fears.
 He has always loved you and looked up to you.
 You were the only father he ever knew.
 Oh, how he longed for your love and attention.
 He wanted to be close to you and know you better, but you had this barrier that—”

-“You’re right about one thing,” interrupted the Pastor, hoping to divert the conversation away from that dreaded night.
-“Curtis has a heart for people.”
+“You’re right about one thing, Amanda” interrupted the Pastor, “Curtis has a heart for people.”

 “You always invited me,” the Pastor admitted.
 “But that was your ministry.
 And I had mine—my church, my flock.
 Confound it, Amanda!
 My purpose in life isn’t to gratify my ego by making a lot of friends.
 The ministry isn’t a popularity contest.
 God has called me to preach the gospel and to defend the faith.”